 Nutrition notes: Good source of omega 6 and monounsaturated fat, protein, and fibre.

-While soy nut butter is my peanut butter replacement for sweet recipes, I often use sunflower seed butter for the savoury ones.
+While soy nut butter is my go-to for sweet recipes, I often use sunflower seed butter for the savoury ones.
 It works perfectly in place of peanut butter in stir fry sauces and other Asian dishes!
 That being said, it also works well in sweet recipes – but it imparts a noticeable sunflower seed flavour to the product.

 Nutrition notes: High in monounsaturated fat, as well as protein, fibre, vitamin E, magnesium, vitamin B3, and zinc.